 For plan years beginning on or after January 1, 2014, a health plan may not impose an eligibility waiting period of greater than 90 days.

 Note: The restriction on waiting periods only applies to certain types of health plans, such as major medical insurance.
 It does not apply to HIPAA excepted benefits, such as disability, cancer, hospital indemnity, or accident insurance.
-Click here for more information about the types of benefits that are exempt from the Health Care Reform plan design mandates.
+Click here for more information about the types of benefits that are exempt from the ACA plan design mandates.

 Waiting Periods Hot Topics & FAQs

 Proposed regulations provide guidance on the requirement that limits waiting periods for plan years beginning on or after January 1, 2014.
 The regulations clarify that eligibility conditions that are based solely on the lapse of time are permissible for no more than 90 days.
 However, if a group health plan conditions eligibility on having worked a specified number of hours during a period (or working full-time), and it cannot be determined whether a newly-hired employee is reasonably expected to regularly work the required number of hours, the employer may utilize a measurement period as described in the proposed Free Rider Penalty regulations to determine whether an employee has met the plan’s eligibility criteria.
 The “measurement period” (as described in connection with the Free Rider Penalty) is not considered a waiting period under the rule that limits waiting periods to 90 days.